top of page

 A black rail flying through the air with blurry greenery in the background.

 This research is a collaboration between National Ocean Service (NOS), National Oceanic and Atmospheric Administration (NOAA), and Department of Commerce (DOC) as part of the NOAA RESTORE Science Program.
 As part of this larger Gulf Coast research project, TCC will look at fire effects in Gulf of Mexico marshes, including historical perspectives, management, and monitoring of mottled ducks and black rails.
-The first field season starts in 2021.

 Snowy Plover Ecology